2A36 Giatsint-B

 The 2A36 Giatsint-B (Гиацинт; "Hyacinth") is a Soviet towed 152 mm field gun which entered service in 1976, replacing the 130 mm M-46 field gun.

 The 2A36 has the longest range of any Soviet or Russian 152 mm caliber artillery fielded since the mid-20th century, with a range of 40 km with rocket-assisted projectiles (RAP), while its only outranged by the 203 mm 2S7 Pion with RAP rounds.

 While some guns were exported to Iraq, Finland, and Lebanon, most are in service with the former Soviet republics, including Armenia, Azerbaijan, Russia, and Ukraine and used in local conflicts.

 Development

-Development of the 2A36 started in December 1968 at the Perm Machine Works following a requirement from the Soviet Army for a 152 mm weapon to replace the aging 130 mm M-46 field gun.
+Development of the 2A36 started in December 1968 at the Motovilikha Plants, in Perm, following a requirement from the Soviet Army for a 152 mm weapon to replace the aging 130 mm M-46 field gun.
 A towed and a self-propelled version (2S5 Giatsint-S) were developed.

 In early 1971 two prototypes of the 2A36 were built, with mass production starting in 1976, and in that same year Western intelligence designated the towed gun as the 152 mm gun M1976 until its correct Russian designation became known.
 It was first seen in public during a parade held in Moscow in May 1985.